 Coconut milk is made from the coconut flesh and is rich and thick.
 Don’t confuse it with coconut water which is the liquid from the centre of the nut.

 Unlike most liquids coconut milk contains lots of fibre because it is made by grating the flesh.
 One cup contains over 5 grams of fibre, one sixth of your daily requirement.

-If you choose to eat wholefoods in your diet you may prefer nut milk to other lactose-free options because they undergo less processing.
+If you eat a wholefood diet nut milks are a good choice because they undergo less processing.

 All information and opinions presented here are for information purposes only.
 They are not intended as a substitute for professional advice offered during a consultation with your health care provider.
 Do not use this article to diagnose a health condition.
 Speak to your doctor if you think your condition may be serious or before discontinuing any prescribed medication.
 Please consult with your health care provider before following any of the treatment suggested on this site, particularly if you have an ongoing health issue.